 Building the overall economy: Microfinance has been very crucial in building a strong rural economy in our country and has helped so many people with the skill and passion to establish small businesses to realize their dreams.

 The microfinance sector contributed about 2% of India’s gross value added (GVA), the productivity metric for the economy, while the overall contribution of the entire financial sector is about 5.5%, according to a study by the National Council of Applied Economic Research (NCAER).

 - Improving Financial Literacy: Another major benefit of microfinance and microfinance institutions is that they have helped build financial literacy in rural areas where literacy and understanding are low.
-Bharat Financial Institution Ltd. (BFIL) has been one of the major institutions at the forefront of providing microfinance services to people.
+Bharat Financial Inclusion Ltd. (BFIL) has been one of the major institutions at the forefront of providing microfinance services to people.

 - True Women Empowerment: Microfinance has also benefitted women, who have always been marginalized and access to finances has been a great struggle.
 It has provided women with an avenue to become independent and build their own lives without having to turn to the man of the household for every need.
 Hence microfinance has been viewed as a tool to empower women and in turn communities.
 There is a lot more social bonding and community development that can be achieved through microfinance.

 Microfinance is a great tool to empower any cash-starved and capital-deficit economy to empower those sections of the society who aspire to build something of their own.
 The ones who even have the skill but do not have the necessary funding to back their ideas and dreams, for the ones who are forced to leave their villages and come afar just to make sure they have saved enough to start something they really wanted to.

 We believe that making them financially independent will in turn not just positively impact the economy but also, directly, and indirectly, impact the lives of people and communities.
 At BFIL, we believe that Microfinancing is the right tool for socio-economic upliftment in a developing country like India.